ArtistsMuseumsStyles & Techniques

 William Mathie’s pier glasses in the Pink Dining Room.
 They celebrate the 5th Earl’s elevation to the Order of the Thistle Knighthood © Dumfries House

 Francis Brodie (1708-1782) was a direct competitor of Alexander Peter.
 For a wright, he had an unconventional use of Palladio’s head in his brand identity.
 A token of his stylistic inclination and a reminder, if need be, of the importance of Palladianism in 18th-century Great Britain.
 There is ample documentation about Brodie’s customers (an exclusively Scottish clientele) proving how respected and fashionable a cabinetmaker he was.
-Unfortunately, only few of his pieces are clearly identified as his own today.
+Unfortunately, only a few of his pieces are clearly identified as his own today.
 It makes his lady’s closet present at Dumfries House all the more valuable.
 It was described by Christie’s as a ” George II brass-inlaid parcel-gilt padouk cabinet-on-chest delivered in 1753″.
-Interestingly, the furniture type ‘lady’s closet’ was an Edinburgh invention in early 18th century described as having a large mirror on the cabinet door.
+Interestingly, the furniture type ‘lady’s closet’ was an Edinburgh invention in the early 18th century described as having a large mirror on the cabinet door.

 ####

 The Georgian riches of Dumfries House are a delight for the eyes and the imagination.
 Could we bump into the ghost of the 5th Earl of Dumfries inspecting his Chippendale chairs or hard at work on his writing desk?
 It is quite moving to think that nearly 300 years later, we can enjoy pieces that were selected for this very house.
 Some furniture even traveled at some point to various other estates of the Crichton-Stuart family, but made it back.
-Early on, the Earls of Dumfries realized how special their 18th-century collections were and had a will to preserve them.
+Early on, the Earls of Dumfries realized how special their 18th-century collections were and had the will to preserve them.
 We are fortunate today that The Prince’s Foundation made it possible to keep and conserve these treasures in their original chest for everyone to wonder.

 ####